aminaelguenuni/aminaelguenuni/README.md

 ---

 ### 💼 Internships & Experience

+- **AI/ML Fellow, Break Through Tech AI** (Cornell) — Selected from 3,000+ applicants for a year-long fellowship in data science, AI, and ML; currently completing the ML Foundations curriculum.
+- **Student Engineer, Develop for Good** — Built software for a nonprofit client as part of a project team.
 - Developed websites and implemented SEO/WordPress solutions at the **Moroccan National Bureau Erasmus+**
 - Managed digital content, website operations, and newsletter creation for the **World Council on Intercultural and Global Competence**
+-
 ### 💡 What Drives Me

 I'm curious, impact-driven, and always looking to work with mission-focused teams — whether that's coding, mentoring peers as a **CodePath Peer Mentor**, or exploring new tech stacks.